Jessica González-Rojas

 Jessica González-Rojas (born May 19, 1976) is an American activist, politician, and academic serving as a member of the New York State Assembly from the 34th district since 2021.
 A Democrat and member of the New York City Democratic Socialists of America, she was first elected in 2020 after defeating incumbent Michael DenDekker in the primary.
+She is currently running to represent the 13th district in the New York State Senate.
+She is the second openly LGBTQ female elected to the New York State Assembly and the first openly queer female elected to the New York State Senate.

 Early life, education, and career

-González-Rojas earned a bachelor's degree in international relations from Boston University and a Master's in Public Administration (M.P.A.) from New York University's Robert F. Wagner Graduate School of Public Service.
-González-Rojas is of Paraguayan and Puerto Rican descent.
+González-Rojas was born in Queens and raised in what she calls an "immigrant family and a Puerto Rican family", and is of Paraguayan and Puerto Rican descent.
+She has lived in Jackson Heights since 1999.
+She earned a bachelor's degree in international relations from Boston University and, in 2003, a Master's in Public Administration (M.P.A.) from New York University's Robert F. Wagner Graduate School of Public Service.
+She interned at the office of Congressmember Nydia Velázquez.
+A "defining moment" in her activism occurred in 1994, when anti-abortion protesters outside a Planned Parenthood clinic in Boston grabbed her.

 González-Rojas at the introduction for the EACH Woman Act legislation.

 González-Rojas previously served as the executive director of the National Latina Institute for Reproductive Health, an organization that advocates for access to affordable health and reproductive care for Latino and immigrant communities.
+As the head of NLIRH, she wrote and spoke about reproductive justice in news outlets as well as in academic settings.
 González-Rojas has additionally served as an adjunct professor of Latin American Studies at the City University of New York's City College.

+From 2002 to 2006, González-Rojas served on the state Democratic Committee for New York's 29th Assembly District.
+From 2005 to 2013, she served on the New York City Transit Riders Council of the Permanent Citizens Advisory Committee to the Metropolitan Transportation Authority.